ponder-sh/ponder/README.md

 ## Features

 Ponder is an open-source framework for building APIs and web services that depend on blockchain data.
-It's an alternative to Graph Protocol subgraphs
+It can be used as an alternative to Graph Protocol subgraphs.

 |                          | Ponder                       | Graph Protocol                                 |
 | ------------------------ | ---------------------------- | ---------------------------------------------- |